Pexels - CC0 License

 white and red house

 Therefore, look for properties that allow you to carve out areas you could use.
 These include attics, basements, garden rooms, outbuildings, and home gyms.
-Even gaming spaces can be great for alone time.
+Even gaming spaces can be ideal for alone time.
 As you live in the property, you’ll find that these spaces bring all kinds of benefits.
-You may feel more harmonious and less tense nd enjoy the time you spend with your spouse in the kitchen or living areas more.
+You may feel more harmonious and less tense and enjoy the time you spend with your spouse in the kitchen or living areas more.

 Establish Household Roles Early